Watermark

 A watermark is an identifying image or pattern in paper that appears as various shades of lightness/darkness when viewed by transmitted light (or when viewed by reflected light, atop a dark background), caused by thickness or density variations in the paper.

 Watermarks have been used on postage stamps, currency, and other government documents to discourage counterfeiting.
 There are two main ways of producing watermarks in paper; the dandy roll process, and the more complex cylinder mould process.

 Watermarks vary greatly in their visibility; while some are obvious on casual inspection, others require some study to pick out.
 Various aids have been developed, such as watermark fluid that wets the paper without damaging it.
 A watermark is very useful in the examination of paper because it can be used for dating documents and artworks, identifying sizes, mill trademarks and locations, and determining the quality of a sheet of paper.
 The word is also used for digital practices that share similarities with physical watermarks.
 In one case, overprint on computer-printed output may be used to identify output from an unlicensed trial version of a program.
 In another instance, identifying codes can be encoded as a digital watermark for a music, video, picture, or other file.
+Or an artist adding their identifying digital Signature, graphic, logo in their digital artworks as an identifier or anti-counterfeit measure.

 History

-The origin of the water part of a watermark can be found back when a watermark was something that only existed in paper.
-At that time the watermark was created by changing the thickness of the paper and thereby creating a shadow/lightness in the watermarked paper.
-This was done while the paper was still wet/watery and therefore the mark created by this process is called a watermark.

 Watermarks were first introduced in Fabriano, Italy, in 1282.
+At the time, watermarks were created by changing the thickness of paper during a stage in the manufacturing process when it was still wet.